XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage Datasets (e.g. SIFT1M)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also query for benchmark datasets like `SIFT1M, SIFT1B,...<http://corpus-texmex.irisa.fr/>`.
+We can also query for benchmark datasets like `SIFT1M, SIFT1B,...<http://corpus-texmex.irisa.fr/>` in :file:`.bvecs` or :file:`.fvecs` format.
 We just need to include some extra headers for parsing information from the command line.
 Additionally ``getTotalSystemMemory()`` helps to manage the memory of our machine properly, especially if we deal with large datasets.

 .. code:: c++